Client interface

 $HOME/.mKTL

-You can override this location by setting the MKTL_HOME
+You can override this location by setting the MKTL_HOME environment

 variable to the absolute path of your choice; any directory specified in